 Adult dog vaccinations

-Once your puppy has completed all their core puppy vaccinations and the booster, your dog requires their core vaccination every 1-3 years , depending on the duration of immunity provided by the vaccine your veterinarian uses – it is best to check with your veterinarian which vaccination they use.
+Once your dog has completed all their core puppy vaccinations and the booster, your dog requires their core vaccination every 1-3 years , depending on the duration of immunity provided by the vaccine your veterinarian uses – it is best to check with your veterinarian which vaccination they use.
 If your veterinarian has recommended any of the non-core vaccinations (canine parainfluenza virus, Bordetella bronchiseptica or leptospirosis), they are required annually .

 If you attain a dog of any age with an unknown vaccination history, you may need to ensure that the dog has a full initial course of vaccines like a puppy does to ensure adequate protection.
 It is best to speak to your veterinarian about this and also if you intend to relocate interstate or to a new country.